Plasma Pen vs Cryotherapy vs Curettage for Seborrheic Keratosis: The Honest 2026 Test

 What the 2026 versions actually look like

-Cryotherapy.
-Largely unchanged in mechanism.
-The 2026 differences are slightly better aftercare protocols and shorter overall recovery for shallow growths.
-The pigment-loss risk on medium-to-deep skin tones is unchanged and is the reason many darker-skinned readers should look elsewhere first.
+Cryotherapy is largely unchanged in mechanism, with slightly better aftercare protocols and shorter recovery for shallow growths in 2026.
+Its pigment-loss risk on medium-to-deep skin tones is also unchanged, which is why many darker-skinned readers should look elsewhere first.
 Per the American Academy of Dermatology, cryotherapy remains a first-line in-office method for shallow seborrheic keratoses on lighter skin.

 What about something that isn't seborrheic keratosis?

-If you came here because you have a brown or tan growth and you are not 100% sure it is a seborrheic keratosis, that is the right question to ask.
+If you are not 100% sure your brown or tan growth is a seborrheic keratosis, that uncertainty is the answer: it goes to a dermatologist, not a home device.
 The look-alikes matter.
 Age spots are flat (our age spots guide walks through the difference).
-Melanoma can occasionally mimic a seborrheic keratosis but has irregular borders, asymmetry, and color variation.
-Basal cell carcinoma can look like a waxy growth but is a skin cancer and needs a dermatologist.
-Our look-alikes guide walks through each one.
+Melanoma can occasionally mimic a seborrheic keratosis but shows irregular borders, asymmetry, and color variation.
+Basal cell carcinoma can look like a waxy growth but is a skin cancer.
+Our look-alikes guide walks through each one, and if your growth has started itching, our itching and irritation guide covers when irritation is normal and when it is a signal.
 The plasma pen is for the growths you are confident in.
 Anything you are unsure about goes to a derm.

 So which one should you actually buy?